Zhusha7/peril/README.md

 **Peril is a toy environment I use for learning Pub/Sub architecture using AMQP.**

-The project is using RabbitMQ message broker, however, due to it's nature, Peril requires minimal changes to support any other message broker that supports the Advanced Message Queuing Protocol (AMQP).
-The only change required is the connection string to a message broker.
+The project is using RabbitMQ message broker, however, due to it's nature, Peril requires minimal changes to support any other message broker that supports the Advanced Message Queuing Protocol (AMQP) and requires minimal changes to code.

 The list of supported message brokers includes: